CMU-SAFARI/NATSA/README.md

-# NATSA: A Near-Data Processing Acceleratorfor Time Series Analysis
+# NATSA: A Near-Data Processing Accelerator for Time Series Analysis